Rethinking Explainable Disease Prediction: Synergizing Accuracy and Reliability via Reflective Cognitive Architecture: Methods

 \(M_{chk}\) removes low-quality or overly specific rules and summarizes general rules for detecting outliers.
 This grounds the model's reasoning in the statistical properties of the dataset, directly promoting an evidence-based approach and strengthening the model against noisy or atypical data.
 The refined rule base \(\hat{R}^k\) then replaces the previous version for the next epoch (denoted as \(R^k\) for consistency).

 \textbf{Mutual Enhancement.} Together, the iterative optimization and distribution-aware check form a synergistic, closed-loop system:

 The iterative process (\(M_{pred}\), \(M_{ref}\)) builds the core logical structure (LA) from the experience of pursuing accuracy, while the check mechanism (\(M_{chk}\)) ensures this structure is statistically robust and evidence-based (EBM, CB).
 This dual-process architecture ensures that \Ours~develops a deep, reliable understanding of the data, which is the essential foundation for achieving both high accuracy and generating trustworthy explanatory statements.
+To illustrate this synergistic process, a detailed walkthrough of the entire reflective cycle is presented in ~\ref{sec:appendix_walkthrough}.